-Taiwan Cinema Toolkit (TCT), as part of the Taiwan Cultural Toolkit project, was launched by the Ministry of Culture and is organized by Taiwan Film Institute.
-The aim of TCT is to offer the world easy access to the best of Taiwanese cinema.
-To realize this, we provide selected films, relevant introductions and critiques as well as other promotional materials on our website, and each year we compile a film brochure with our latest programming recommendations for global audiences.Since 2013, we have accumulated over 180 films on DVD, all recommended by prominent film directors, critics, and curators in Taiwan, and in 2016, we began providing screening materials in high-quality formats such as DCP and Blu-ray.
-The selected films are available for any overseas individuals, curators, and organizations to arrange non-profit screening events.
-We further help with support for screening fees, aiming to send our films to medium-scale or above screening events to enhance the visibility of Taiwanese cinema around the world.
+Since 2014, we have accumulated over 200 films on DVD, all recommended by prominent film directors, critics and curators in Taiwan.
+In 2016, we began providing screening materials in high-quality formats such as DCP and Blu-ray.
+Selected films are available for any overseas individuals, curators, and organizations to arrange screening events.
+We offer screening fee subsidies, aimed at sending our films to medium-sized or larger screening events to enhance the visibility of Taiwanese cinema around the world.

 This year, with “juxtaposition” as the curatorial concept, TCT has selected 20 Taiwanese films organized into four sections.
 In each section, the films contrast and reflect each other to shape a shared theme and context, allowing the audience to glimpse vibrant stories of Taiwan from the past and present.